rllabmcgill/rlcourse-february-10-Pulkit-Khandelwal/README.md

 Windy Gridworld
 Gridworld

-The three different IPython Notebooks have different results (the theory is the same).
-So, just see the results.
+The three different IPython Notebooks have different results (the theory is the same) for the different environments.
+The notebook contains expalnation, code, results, analysis and critical comments.

 More flavours of environments to be added soon.